Kishore2o/LU-Decomposition/README.md

 (i) To find the L and U matrix
 /*
 Program to find the L and U matrix.
-Developed by: YUVARAJ.S
+Developed by: Kishore.S
-RegisterNumber: 22008589
+RegisterNumber: 22008388

 import numpy as np
 from scipy.linalg import lu